Zerraa/tenacity-tera/content/_index.md

 ---
 ![](https://i.imgur.com/y1Ii9IP.png)
 ## Hello! 👋

 <hr/>

 `Glad you made it here!` <br>
-`Its been time for some visual and functional update am I right? `
+`Im Zeratu, but you will mostly see me on character named Hostility on Menma’s Tera.` `Its been time for some visual and functional update am I right? `

 You can find many of the previous posts here, together with many new ones with hopefully smoother performence than before. <br>